awslabs/aws-iot-greengrass-accelerators/v2/extras/local_dev/README.md

 # AWS IoT Greengrass Development Using Docker

 AWS IoT Greengrass (Greengrass) version 2 changes the way component development takes place by focusing on developing locally and then publishing components to the cloud.
-This approach is the opposite of Greengrass version 1 where edge logic was developed as AWS Lambda functions in the cloud and then deployed to local devices.
+This approach differs from Greengrass version 1 where edge logic was developed as AWS Lambda functions in the cloud and then deployed to local devices.
 This lengthened the development process by requiring code to be updated in the cloud Lambda resource, versioned, and then a new Greengrass deployment made before results could be seen.

 With Greengrass version 2, code can be modified on-device, and then using a local command line interface (CLI) quickly deployed without any cloud intervention.